maxmpz/powerampapi/poweramp_provider_example/readme.md

 Poweramp then requests album art via `openDocumentThumbnail`.
 See [ExampleProvider.java around line 258](app/src/main/java/com/maxmpz/powerampproviderexample/ExampleProvider.java#L258)

 Lyrics can be also provided via `TrackProviderConsts.COLUMN_TRACK_LYRICS`.
+Poweramp adds this column to `projection` columns only when Info/Tags or Lyrics dialog is shown, and your Provider may take time to extract/download/obtain lyrics as needed.

 #### Metadata And Album Art From Track File